heartacker/vscode-git-graph/README.md

 * **Integrated Terminal Shell**: Specifies the path and filename of the Shell executable to be used by the Visual Studio Code Integrated Terminal, when it is opened by Git Graph.
 * **Keyboard Shortcut > \***: Configures the keybindings used for all keyboard shortcuts in the Git Graph View.
 * **Markdown**: Parse and render a frequently used subset of inline Markdown formatting rules in commit messages and tag details (bold, italics, bold & italics, and inline code blocks).
 * **Max Depth Of Repo Search**: Specifies the maximum depth of subfolders to search when discovering repositories in the workspace.
+* **Max Depth Of Repo Search**: Specifies the maximum depth of subfolders to search when discovering repositories in the workspace.
 * **Open New Tab Editor Group**: Specifies the Editor Group where Git Graph should open new tabs, when performing the following actions from the Git Graph View: Viewing the Visual Studio Code Diff View, Opening a File, Viewing a File at a Specific Revision.
 * **Open to the Repo of the Active Text Editor Document**: Open the Git Graph View to the repository containing the active Text Editor document.